 It is illegal to use violence to evict squatters

-It is illegal for the owner or landlord to use or threaten you with violence.
-This is the case even if the owner or landlord has a court order to evict you.
+It is illegal for the owner to use or threaten violence against you or the property if you or another person is inside.
+This is the case even if there is a court order asking you to leave.